KeeliaQWJ/BEC-Pred/README.md

 With these dependencies, your environment will be set up and ready to use BEC-Pred.

-## Pre-trained Models
+## Trained Models

-The pre-trained models are stored in `BECPred/model`.
+The trained models are stored in `BECPred/model`.